UCSC-REAL/TokenCleaning/README.md

 ```bash
 bash run_eval.sh
 ```
 Note that `lm-eval-harness` repo does not contain `TydiQA` task.
-Here, we utilize the original code to conduct evaluation.
+Here, we follows the original [Tydiqa](https://github.com/google-research-datasets/tydiqa) code repo to conduct evaluation.
 The TydiQA dataset can be downloaded via `prepare_eval_data.sh`.

 ## Results Presentations